in4lio/yupp/lib/README.md

 }
 ```

-will be translated into `module.c`:
+which will be translated into `module.c`:

 ```cpp
 #define MODULE_IMPLEMENT